 Unlike doctors, IT experts don’t have to go abroad in search of work, because they can find well-paid jobs here.
 Does this place employers in a difficult position?
 They first need to find an expert, then provide them with a good salary and various benefits in order to retain them?

-– The beauty and challenge of IT is reflected precisely in that fact, in the possibility of generating an income efficiently from almost any point on the planet.
-In Serbia it has already been established that our experts are engaged in many projects being implemented abroad, while they are employed or working as freelancers based in Serbia.
+– The beauty and challenge of IT are reflected precisely in that fact, in the possibility of generating an income efficiently from almost any point on the planet.
+In Serbia, it has already been established that our experts are engaged in many projects being implemented abroad, while they are employed or working as freelancers based in Serbia.

 Salaries are above average in the IT sector, while certain benefits are also implies, but companies’ products themselves aren’t cheap

-Established selection and hiring practises from other sectors aren’t applied on the IT market.
+Established selection and hiring practise from other sectors aren’t applied in the IT market.
 Have we reached a situation where candidates choose an employer to a greater extent than employers choose them?

 – In principle, the market always dictates the rules, because here the principle of supply and demand also applies.
 I consider that both candidates and firms choose simultaneously, that not all demands and needs are the same, which is good.
 Healthy companies with good prospects must choose high-quality personnel if they want to continue having high-quality work on the market.
 On the other hand, engineers intending to keep pace with new trends and work on good projects must select the environment in which they will build their careers accordingly.